HOW MUCH DOES IT COST?

 What should I bring?

 Consider bringing a small backpack with hat, water bottle, sunscreen, sunglasses, etc. Dress appropriately and anticipate hot summer weather!

 Does the Saturday Mass fulfill my Sunday obligation?

 Yes!
-The Mass on Saturday, celebrated by Cardinal Wuerl and other bishops, fulfills the Sunday obligation.
+The Mass Saturday evening fulfills the Sunday obligation.

 Is the event accessible for participants with disabilities?